44thm0820/data-structures-and-algorithms-82/javascript/linked-list-zip/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+I used a while loop to traverse both linked lists, each iteration, from list1 first and list2 second, inserting the value found in each node in the linked list.
+O(n) time.